AndersonTorres/rfcs/rfcs/0182-user-management.md

 ## Home Manager

-Home Manager needs no presentations.
+Home Manager is a well-established tool in the Nix ecosystem that allows users to manage their user-specific environment in a declarative manner using the Nix language.

+## Wrapper Manager

+Wrapper Manager is a modular framework designed to create wrappers for executables, enabling users to manage environment variables, command-line arguments, and other execution parameters in a declarative manner.
+Wrapper Manager focuses on providing a clean and structured way to extend or modify the behavior of existing applications without altering their source code or relying on global environment changes.

 # Unresolved questions
 [unresolved]: #unresolved-questions

 Given that this tool will live inside Nixpkgs monorepo, it is expected that future packages will interact with this new tool.
-How those interactions should be dealt?
+How should those interactions be dealt with?

 Usually a maintainer of a package, say `firefox`, will be interested in being a maintainer of both NixOS and NHMT modules.

+What should the command name be? `nix home`?
+Something else?

+Should this be blocked on #163?

 # Future work
 [future]: #future-work

-- Update an extend the CI
+- Update and extend the CI pipeline to account for NHMT
 - Set expectations on portability among present and future platforms Nixpkgs supports
   - Especially outside NixOS